CecilJS/Kidzapp/client/README.md

 This web application is a solution to a University Project.
 Kidz App is a ficticious organisation that produces computing products for children between the ages of 7 - 15.
 This web application gives its internal users the ability to record customer enquiries.
-External users are able to place online orders that are placed through the website and you are asked to include a backend database to interact with the website.
+External users are able to place online orders that are placed through the website and includes a backend, i.e., an API we build with .NET to interact with the web app.
 The web-based solution also integrates multimedia techniques, web services and e-marketing techniques.

 Packages